-This indicator measures community noise levels in the wilderness and roadless land use areas.
+This indicator measures noise levels in the wilderness and roadless land use areas.
 Cumulative noise or community noise equivalent level (CNEL) is a noise measurement based on a weighted average of all measured noise over a 24-hour period.
 Excessive noise in the Tahoe Region can impact wildlife, visitors’ experiences, and residents’ quality of life.
-Primary drivers of community noise levels in the Region have been attributed to anthropogenic activities such as vehicular travel in transportation corridors and aircraft activity at the South Lake Tahoe Airport.
-Regional programs such as encouraging the use of low-noise pavement and limiting noise at outdoor concerts aim to reduce community noise levels in the Region.
-CNEL is monitored in plan areas across the Region once every four years.
+Anthropogenic activities such as construction, vehicular travel, aircraft, recreation, and events are the primary drivers of community noise levels in the Region.
+Regional programs such as encouraging the use of low-noise pavement and limiting noise during night time hours reduce community noise levels in the Region.
+CNEL is monitored in plan areas across the Region annually.

 Status